-The current age of Covid and remote working presents unique challenges for law firms trying to build relationships with clients, especially when given the golden opportunity to pitch as a team for new work.
+The current climate and hybrid working presents unique challenges for law firms trying to build relationships with clients, especially when given the golden opportunity to pitch as a team for new work.
 Our programme provided skills-building around key areas, with an emphasis on “standing out” when meeting virtually, including:

 - Using a pre-pitch client call to best effect